Oslinjohn20/AdminDashUi-shadcn/README.md

 ## Deployed on Vercel

-Checkout the live link to this UI hosted on Vercel [text](https://admin-dash-ui-shadcn.vercel.app/)
+Checkout the live link to this UI hosted on Vercel [Live Link](https://admin-dash-ui-shadcn.vercel.app/)